Balance Arts Center Alexander Technique Teacher Training Course

 Tracy is a Multi-Disciplinary Theater Artist, Teaching Artist, and AmSAT certified Alexander Technique Teacher.
 She teaches the Alexander Technique privately, and at the American Academy of Dramatic Arts.
 She is the movement director for the brilliant children of the Hunts Point Children's Shakespeare Ensemble, through The Public Shakespeare Initiative.
 Education includes Columbia University (B.A., Physics & Dance), Lincoln Center Teaching Artist Development Labs, Theatrical Clown with Chris Bayes, Alexander Technique with Gwen Ellison, and innumerable dance and theater intensives.
 She lives in Brooklyn.

-He teaches The Alexander Technique at The Balance Arts Center and out of his home in Brooklyn.
-He serves as a Member at Large on the AMSAT Board of Directors.
-Jay has worked as the webmaster for The Balance Arts Center since 2010.
-Jay is especially interested in working with students and musicians interested in wellness.
-As a professional bassist and producer he has performed, recorded and toured with many of New York City's finest musicians and songwriters.
+He teaches The Alexander Technique at The Balance Arts Center.
+He serves as a Member-at-Large on the American Society of Alexander Technique Board of Directors.
+Jay has assisted on the BAC Teacher Training Course since 2016 and worked as the webmaster for The Balance Arts Center since 2010.
+Jay is especially interested in working with artists and musicians navigating pain and anyone interested in thinking and moving in a coordinated way.

 Jessica Goldring is a vocalist and Alexander Technique teacher.
 She has performed with the Ohio Light Opera, Kansas City Lyric Opera, the Caramoor Festival, the Festival d’Aix-en-Provence, the Franz Schubert Institut, Eugene Opera, Liederkranz Opera Theater, Les Rencontres Musicales in Enghien, Belgium, The Hartford New Music Festival, The Kansas City Civic Orchestra and The New York Repertory Theater.